Code-Wen/Code-Wen.github.io/_projects/R_service_time_quality_score.md

 ---
 title: "Exploratory Data Analysis and Two Regression Algorithms in R"
-excerpt: "Understanding service time and quality score using linear regression and random forest"
+excerpt: "Understanding service time and quality score using linear regression and random forest."
 collection: projects
 ---